Who is Daniel Noboa, the surprise presidential candidate in Ecuador?

 According to the profile on his presidential campaign page, Noboa was born on November 30, 1987 in Guayaquil.

-The candidate comes from a family dedicated to politics, since his father is the businessman Álvaro Noboa, who was a presidential candidate five times and went to the second round three times, the last against Rafael Correa in 2006.
+The candidate comes from a family of businessmen but also politicians, since his father is the businessman Álvaro Noboa, who was a presidential candidate five times and went to the second round three times, the last against Rafael Correa in 2006.
 His mother Anabella Azín, for her part, was a legislator.

+He is also the grandson of Luis Noboa Naranjo, one of the most important businessmen in the country in the 20th century and one of the richest men in Ecuador in his time.

 Noboa studied Business Administration at New York University’s Stern School of Business.
 He then studied Public Administration at Harvard and did an MA in Governance and Political Communication at George Washington University.